zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Wire-Protocol.rst

 **BlockHeaders** [``+0x04``, ``blockHeader_0``, ``blockHeader_1``,
 ``...``] Reply to ``GetBlockHeaders``.
-The items in the list (following the message ID) are block headers in the format described in the main Ethereum specification, previously asked for in a ``GetBlockHeaders`` message.
+The items in the list (following the message ID) are block headers in the format described in the main Expanse specification, previously asked for in a ``GetBlockHeaders`` message.
 This may validly contain no block headers if no block headers were able to be returned for the ``GetBlockHeaders`` query.